marthoc/docker-deconz/README.md

-# Update XX November 2021
+# ⚠️ Update November 15th 2021 ⚠️
-Development of this container have moved into the deCONZ community project: https://github.com/deconz-community/deconz-docker.
-Instructions on how to migrate your existing install can be found there!
+Further maintenance and development of this container will take place in the deCONZ community project: https://github.com/deconz-community/deconz-docker.
+Instructions on how to migrate your existing install can be found there.

+---

 ## deCONZ Docker Image